bonaparta13/mrz_scanner/README.md

 ## Note : to use this package you need real device not an emulator

-A Flutter plugin for iOS, Android and Web allowing access to the device cameras.
+A Flutter Package for iOS and Android.

 |                | Android | iOS      |
 |----------------|---------|----------|